MicrosoftDocs/windows-powershell-docs/docset/windows/configci/get-systemdriver.md

 This command scans the specified folder, just like the previous example.
 This command specifies the **OmitPaths** parameter to exclude files in the temp\ConfigCITestBinaries folder.
-The command specifies the **NoScript** parameterso that it gets information for only PE files.
+The command specifies the **NoScript** parameter so that it gets information for only PE files.

 ## PARAMETERS